radar/guides/gem-development.md

 When we run `bundle install` again, the `activesupport` gem will be installed for us to use.
 Of course, like the diligent TDD/BDD zealots we are, we will test our `group` method before we code it.
 Let's add this test to _spec/food\_spec.rb_ now inside our `describe GemName::Food` block:

-    it "portrays a group" do
+    it "pluralizes a word" do
       GemName::Food.pluralize("Tomato").should eql("Tomatoes")
     end